 Odds & Ends

-On April 13, 1993, the Ottawa Senators lost their 40th road game of the season to establish an all-time NHL mark, in a 6-2 loss at the Quebec Nordiques.
+On April 13, 1993, the Ottawa Senators lost their 40th road game of the season to establish an all-time NHL mark in a 6-2 defeat at the Quebec Nordiques.
 The Senators broke the old record of 39 road losses set by the 1974-75 Capitals.

 On that same evening, rookie Teemu Selanne had an assist to tie the Winnipeg Jets team record for most points in a season.
 Selanne’s 130 points in 83 games matched the total Dale Hawerchuk had in 1984-85 in just 80 games.

 Ray Sheppard became the first player in NHL history to score a goal against 23 teams in one season on April 13, 1994.
 Sheppard scored his career-high 51st and 52nd goals of the season in the Detroit Red Wings’ 9-0 win over the visiting Canadiens.